 1. Am I welcome?

 You sure are!
 The people at Saint John Church consider it a great blessing to have guests join us!
 In fact, you’ll often find people hanging out around the front door just because they care enough to make sure that you feel welcomed and your questions are answered.
 If you’re just here to explore the Orthodox Christian Faith, please let us know.
 Many of the people at Saint John’s were once in your shoes, so they can relate to how you must be feeling on your first visit.
-At the end of our worship service, please get in line to receive a piece of the blessed bread from our priest, Father Allan (don’t worry, it’s not communion), and introduce yourself as a newbie.
+At the end of our worship service, please get in line to receive a piece of the blessed bread from me, Father Allan, and introduce yourself as a newbie.
 Then make your way next door, into our hall for coffee hour.
-Our folks would love to get to know you a little better…and we hope you might take a little time to get to know us.
+Our church family would love to get to know you a little better…and we hope you might take a little time to get to know us.
 We hope that you soon discover…if you’re here, you’re home!

 2. How should I dress?

 In an Orthodox Church, there is a great sense of reverence & holiness.
-Of course, Church is never meant to be a fashion show for the clothes-horse.
-But, also remember…we’ve all come to stand in God’s presence and to offer worship to Him in all His magnificence.
+Of course, Church is never meant to be a fashion show or a contest for the best-dressed.
+But, also remember…we’ve all come to reverently stand in God’s presence and to offer worship to HIM in all HIS magnificence.
 For men, it’s best to leave the gaudy sports-jersey or the shorts at home in favor of something more modestly respectful.
-For women, it’s better to leave the Daisy-Dukes or the provocative nightclub attire at home in favor of something more modest.
-This is a time when we’re here to direct all attention to God, not to ourselves.
-Years ago, people put on their “Sunday-best” to go to Church.
+For women, it’s better to leave the short-shorts or the provocative miniskirts and revealing tops at home in favor of something more modest.
+This is a time when we’re here to direct all of ours and everyone else’s attention to God…not to ourselves.
+Years ago, people put on what they called, their “Sunday-best,” to go to Church.
 There was once a time when dress clothes were often referred to as “Sunday-clothes.”
-In all areas of our lives, we should offer Christ our best…and the same is true of our dress.
+Since, in every area of our lives, we should offer Christ our best…the same is true of the way we dress to give honor to God.
 We should begin habits of worship, where we come to offer Christ our best in everything we do and are.
 Thus, we should dress modestly, not in a flashy way that would bring attention to ourselves.
 Our dress should always be becoming of a Christian – especially at church.
 You may not have much, but make sure you’re offering Him the best and most modest of what you do have.

 3. What in the world is a “liturgy”?